 Offered Fall 2025.

-This course introduces students to the basic concepts and theories of political economy including trade-offs, incentives, transaction costs, prisoners' dilemmas, collective action, public goods, externalities, principal-agent problems, property rights, tragedy of the commons, rational choice theory, and systems of government and governance.
+POL S 270 introduces students to the basic concepts and theories of political economy including trade-offs, incentives, transaction costs, prisoners' dilemmas, collective action, public goods, externalities, principal-agent problems, property rights, tragedy of the commons, rational choice theory, and systems of government and governance.
 As a pedagogical framing mechanism, students are asked to imagine that they are stranded on a deserted island and must think about building a functioning economy and system of governance.
 To do this, they will need to gain knowledge of how humans (themselves and others) make choices that affect the production and distribution of resources in society.

 Unlike your typical Econ 101 course that is filled with equations and graphs that students must memorize (and rarely understand), we seek to build an intuitive understanding of how an economy operates and the role that governance plays in creating prosperity.
-This is achieved by reading about pirates, cowboys, conflicts over sunshine, prisoner of war camps, justice systems that employ toxic poison to determine guilt or innocence, tipping at restaurants, gift-giving, why communal refrigerators stink, and why no one ever finishes the last morsel of donuts at business meetings.
-My teaching style is inspired by Prof. Paul Heyne who lead one of the most popular economic courses at the UW until his death in 2000.
-I aspire to carry on that tradition with dynamic lectures that draw upon the economic style of Steven Landsburg, Peter Leeson, Michael Munger, and others.
-My lectures are known for high energy, humor, and awesome bumper music.
+This is achieved by reading about pirates, cowboys, conflicts over sunshine, prisoner of war camps, poisonous justice systems, tipping at restaurants, gift-giving, why communal refrigerators stink, and why no one ever finishes the last morsel of donuts at business meetings.

 Textbooks include Harold Winter's Trade-Offs (Vol. 3), Peter Leeson's The Invisible Hook, Anderson & Hill's The Not So Wild, Wild West, and Michael Munger's Tomorrow 3.0.
 There are also a number of articles assigned including Peter Leeson's "Sassywood," F.A.
 Hayek's "The Use of Knowledge in Society," R.A.
 Radford's "The Economic Organization of a P.O.W.
 Camp," and Gill & Thomas's "The Dynamic Efficiency of Gifting."
 There will be roughly 90 pages of reading per week assigned and students are expected to stay on top of those readings.
 Students will be strongly encouraged to purchase physical copies of the textbooks instead of online versions.